-As a marketer, it is vital to understand the differences to develop suitable and effective marketing strategies.
+A seamstress, for example, might create fashion pieces for individual clients and high-end companies.
+As a marketer, it is vital to understand the differences between B2B and B2C customers to develop suitable marketing strategies.

-Strategies that may work with B2C may not necessarily function with B2B models, such as attractive infographics and creative ads.
-Therefore, the applicable marketing strategies should differ from one to another.
+Marketing strategies that work with B2C may not necessarily function with B2B models, such as attractive infographics and creative ads.

 B2B Marketing vs B2C Marketing